Brandon Comley: Bolton Wanderers

 On 21 July 2020, Comley joined Bolton Wanderers on a two-year deal.
 His debut came on 5 September in Bolton's first match of the season, a 1–2 home defeat against Bradford in the first round of the EFL Cup.
 He wasn't included in Bolton's squad list for the 21/22 season, meaning he would be unable to play in any league matches.
 On 3 November 2021 the club confirmed that Comley had had his contract terminated by mutual consent.

 Dagenham & Redbridge

 On 5 February 2022, he dropped into non-league when he signed for National League side Dagenham & Redbridge on a deal until the end of the season.

 Walsall

 On 20 June 2022, Comley agreed to join League Two club Walsall on a two-year deal from 1 July 2022.
 He scored his first goal on his debut, scoring Walsall's first goal of the season in a 4–0 win over Hartlepool United.

 In February 2024, he signed a new contract, keeping him with the Saddlers until June 2026.

+On 6 May 2026, the club announced the player would be leaving in the summer when his contract expired.

+Barnet

+On 12 June 2026, Comley agreed to join fellow League Two side Barnet.